Los Angeles County Sheriff's Department: Concerns and challenges

 Related to this issue is Los Angeles County Jail's K6G unit, which is intended to be a separate unit for gay-identified men and transgender women.
 Although it has been shown that this unit is successful through its lower rates of sexual violence, the creation and systematics of this unit have sparked controversy.
 In order to be admitted into the K6G unit, inmates must prove that they are gay.
 However, those who identify inmates as homosexual individuals eligible for the K6G unit rely on stereotypes constructed by society about gay men.
 This procedure prevents homosexual men who are not open about their sexuality, particularly those of color, from coming out as gay for fear of abuse if they do so.

-Finally, serious health concerns have begun to arise with the issue of mass incarceration in the Los Angeles County Jails.
+Serious health concerns have begun to arise with the issue of mass incarceration in the Los Angeles County Jails.
 Several organizations and scholars have analyzed random samples of prisoners with illnesses and the healthcare that they receive while incarcerated.
 The American Public Health Association claims that some of these prisoners suffer from a variety of other disorders.
 They also state that more than 30% of their sample group had a severe mental disorder or a substance use disorder.
 The detainees that were diagnosed with severe mental disorders or substance use were often in jail because they had committed nonviolent crimes.
 An issue that arises with the incarceration of individuals with mental disorders is that they must be tested for competency before they can be put on trial, which can leave inmates in jail for longer than necessary.

 Richard Lamb and Robert W. Grant conducted a similar study of 101 women that are imprisoned in the Los Angeles County Jail system.
 In this study, they concluded that 70% of them had traumatizing experiences of physical violence, 40% of these women were involved in prostitution, and 84% of the women with children were incapable of taking care of them.
 In addition, there were more mentally ill men in jail than there were women.
 In a study of male inmates, there appeared to have been issues of the "criminalization" of those whom were mentally ill.